Conditional flow matching for physics-constrained inverse problems with finite training data: Results

-\Cref{fig:spiral-kde-gaussian,fig:spiral-kde-p2p} shows the histograms of samples from the conditional distribution generated using the trained velocity network for $\hat{y} \in\{-0.5, 0.0, 0.5, 1.0\}$.
-We also include histograms of samples obtained from the "true" conditional distribution.
-We obtain these samples by retaining points in a band of width 0.1 around the specified value of $\hat{y}$ from a test set containing 100,000 realizations from the joint density. \Cref{fig:spiral-kde-gaussian,fig:spiral-kde-p2p} qualitatively show that the conditional flow matching approach can be used to sample the conditional distribution with multiple modes.
+\Cref{fig:spiral-kde} shows the histograms of samples from the conditional distribution generated using the trained velocity network for $\hat{y} \in\{-0.5, 0.0, 0.5, 1.0\}$.
+We also include histograms of samples obtained from the `\emph{true}' conditional distribution.
+We obtain these samples by retaining points in a band of width 0.1 around the specified value of $\hat{y}$ from a test set containing 100,000 realizations from the joint density. \Cref{fig:spiral-kde} qualitatively shows that the conditional flow matching approach can be used to sample the conditional distribution with multiple modes.
 The Sinkhorn-Knopp algorithm~\cite{NIPS2013_af21d0c9} for computing the regularized optimal transport (OT) distance between the generated samples and the reference conditional density, which we herein refer to as the Sinkhorn distance, further quantifies the accuracy of conditional flow matching models.
 We tabulate the Sinkhorn distance between the true and estimated conditional distributions, averaged over the four $\hat{y}$ values, for the conditional flow matching models with $Z \sim \mathcal{N}(0, 1)$ and $Z \sim \prob{X}$ in the second column in \Cref{tab:spiral-results_comparison}.
-In comparison, we note that the best conditional diffusion model trained in \citet{dasgupta2026unifying} yields a Sinkhorn distance of 0.041 using a larger number of training data points (10,000).
-We also report the number of integration steps and path length, averaged across the generated samples and four different values of $\hat{y}$.
-Overall, the results suggest that the choice of the source distribution has a negligible effect for this problem, \ie choosing $Z \sim \mathcal{N}(0, 1)$ or $Z \sim \prob{X}$ performs equally well in approximating the conditional distribution for different values of $Y$.
-The sampling efficiency of the conditional flow matching models with either source distribution is also similar.
+In comparison, we note that the best conditional diffusion model trained in \cite{dasgupta2026unifying} yields a Sinkhorn distance of 0.041 using a much larger number of training data points (10,000).
+We also report the number of sampling steps, averaged across the generated samples and four different values of $\hat{y}$, in \Cref{tab:spiral-results_comparison}.
+Overall, the results suggest that the choice of the source distribution has a negligible effect for this problem, \ie choosing $Z \sim \mathcal{N}(0, 1)$ or $Z \sim \prob{X}$ performs equally well in approximating the conditional distribution for different values of $Y$. \Cref{tab:spiral-results_comparison} also shows that the sampling efficiency of the conditional flow matching models with either source distribution is similar because the number of sampling steps is similar.